-Results: For digital tracing, the coefficients of variation (CV) were less than 1, suggesting high reliability.
-For most manually traced images, the landmarks with high coefficients of variation were porion, Basion, Sella, point B, and gonion.
-Coefficient of variation was invariably higher for the manual method than the digital method, implying readings were more consistent in the digital method for the above landmarks under observation.
-Out of the 29 parameters, mean difference from sixteen of them was calculated to be statistically significant from each other which shows that the digital method of cephalometric tracing can be relied upon for the reliability.
+Results: For digital tracing, the coefficients of variation were less than 1, suggesting high reliability.
+For most manually traced images, the landmarks with high coefficients of variation were Porion, Basion, Sella, Point B, and Gonion.
+Coefficients of variation were invariably higher for the manual method than the digital method, implying readings were more consistent in the digital method for the above landmarks under observation.
+Out of the 29 parameters, the mean difference of sixteen of them was calculated to be statistically significant with each other, which shows that the digital method of cephalometric tracing can be relied upon for the reliability.

 Conclusion: The digital method of landmark identification gives a more consistent reading.